Zug: Education

 The Zug education system is based on equal abilities and includes compulsory primary and secondary school, with optional secondary education and vocational training.
 Two thirds of young people go into vocational education, connected to an apprenticeship, joining the professional world after the 9th grade of secondary school.
 The international business community of Zug offers many and varied apprenticeships along with the Zug technical and industrial college, GIBZ, and the business college, KBZ, provide the academic knowledge and skills.

 Zug has a long tradition of education.
 Private schools, like the Montana Institute Zug, on Zugerberg, International School of Zug or Lucerne (ISZL), or the Dr. Pfister Institute AG, Oberägeri supplement the range available.
 In addition, there are the three former non-state teacher training colleges in Menzingen, Holy Cross in Cham and St. Michael in Zug.

 Tertiary education

 Canton Zug has two high schools: the Canton High School in the town of Zug, and the Cantonal School in Menzingen.
 Also at higher secondary level, is the Vocational School Zug and the Business Studies School, incorporated within the Canton School.
 Zug is one of the university cantons, with, on the one hand, the University of Teacher Training, PHZ Zug, on the other, a polytechnic for financial services.

 There are also six technical colleges (for business, computer science, engineering design, naturopathy and homeopathy, child education, and rescue services).

+In 2022 the European Institute of Management and Technology (EIMT) has been duly established in the Canton of Zug, Switzerland as a Business, Management and Technology Tertiary education school offering bachelor's, master's and doctorate degrees, through online, onsite or hybrid mediums and through other schools worldwide under the aegis of the laws, regulations and authorities of Switzerland.
+The European Institute of Management and Technology has been granted Accreditation for two years by the Diplomatic Research and Policy Foundation (DRPF).
+Diplomatic Research and Policy Foundation is a prestigious Intergovernmental Organization a Government recognized Accreditation Agency founded by Ministry of Education and Science, Republic of Macedonia and Ministry of Diaspora, Republic of Albania.
+The same is now graced by the presence of Ministry of Labour and Social Service, Government of Kosovo.